-Guided by our Education Committee, the League sponsors innovative education and interpretation programs that encourage more people of diverse backgrounds and ages to protect redwoods.
-By partnering with leading educators and interpreters in state and national parks, cooperating associations, school districts, and nonprofit community and environmental education organizations, the League continues to expand the range and reach of personally relevant redwood experiences to our growing and varied population.
+The League supports and provides innovative education and interpretation programs that encourage and inspire youth to experience, love and conserve redwoods.
+By partnering with various organizations, the League continues to expand the range and reach of personally relevant redwood experiences to our growing and varied population.

 Since 2000, Save the Redwoods League has awarded more than 300 grants to dedicated educators who provide high-quality redwood forest education in and out of the classroom.

-- Redwoods Learning Center - View, download and order FREE League education materials here.
+- Redwoods Learning Center: View, download and order FREE League education materials here including some great videos.